DETAILED MENU

 fear to peace

-The anger behind the violence, no matter what scale it is perpetrated,
+The anger underlying violence, regardless of the scale on which it is

-is generated by the fear we have of the perpetrators of this same violence.
+perpetrated, is generated by the fear one have of the perpetrators of

-The fear of violence is therefore capable of generating an equally destructive
+violence.
+Fear of violence is therefore capable of generating an equally

-and murderous violence as the one it is trying to fight.
-It is then necessary
+destructive and murderous violence as the one it is trying to fight.
+It

-Both : ours, even if we didn't put them in action; as those of the persons
+Both our own fears, even if we didn't put them in action, as those of

-who have already perpetrated them; in order to stop feeding a perpetual
+the persons who have already perpetrated them, in order to stop feeding

 - EFT